Key Club: Present

 Key Club International is composed of 32 organized Districts with an additional District in formation (Western Canada).
 Key Club International is currently in 38 countries.
 As of 2020, Key Club International includes 229,652 members and 4,841 paid clubs.

-Key Club International itself employs three full-time staff members and utilizes the services of the nearly 120 more specialists employed by Kiwanis International—all are employed at Kiwanis International Headquarters in Indianapolis, Indiana.
+Key Club International itself employs three full-time staff members and utilizes the services of nearly 120 additional specialists employed by Kiwanis International—all are employed at Kiwanis International headquarters in Indianapolis, Indiana.